osmond/flora/README.md

 ## 📦 Setup

-Copy `.env.example` to `.env.local` and fill in your Supabase, OpenAI (optional), Cloudinary, and optional auth credentials.
+Copy `.env.example` to `.env.local` and fill in your Supabase and optional API keys.
+This project runs in **single-user** mode—authentication is not required and the seed data is immediately visible.
 Without an `OPENAI_API_KEY`, species suggestions and other AI features are disabled.

 ```bash
 git clone https://github.com/osmond/flora.git